Towards Efficient Large Language Reasoning Models via Extreme-Ratio Chain-of-Thought Compression

-As shown in Table~\ref{table:7b,3b}, using our compressor alone yields a clear pattern of performance gains over the baseline at matched compression ratios.
-This suggests that our question-aware, formula-preserving data extraction provides benefits even when the backbone model's context window is constrained.
+As shown in Table~\ref{table:7b,3b}, replacing the baseline compressor with our question-aware and formula-preserving compressor yields consistent gains at matched compression ratios, especially under lower budgets.
+This indicates that the quality of compressed supervision is a key factor behind the observed improvements, rather than an artifact of a specific backbone.

-To further investigate performance under longer context windows (16K), we evaluated our method on Pangu-Embedded-7B-V1.1~\citep{chen2025pangu} up to the SFT stage.
-As detailed in Table~\ref{table:long_context}, our method (Extra-CoT) preserves a favorable token-accuracy trade-off, indicating that our gains are not artifacts of short contexts.
-We additionally compared our method against two built-in inference presets of the base model: \textit{Auto} (adaptive reasoning) and \textit{Fast} (aggressive decoding).
-Under both GSM8K and Math-500, Extra-CoT achieves substantially higher accuracy than the \textit{Fast} preset.
-Specifically, on GSM8K, Extra-CoT reaches 84.2--84.5 Acc@all versus 75.7 for \textit{Fast}, while on MATH-500 it attains 74.0 Acc@all with significantly fewer tokens than \textit{Fast}, providing a strictly better accuracy-efficiency operating point.
+We further evaluate Extra-CoT on Pangu-Embedded-7B-V1.1 with a 16K context window.
+As shown in Table~\ref{tab:pangu_long_context}, Extra-CoT maintains a favorable accuracy--efficiency trade-off on both GSM8K and MATH-500 under a substantially larger context limit.
+On GSM8K, the \texttt{\textless POLICY\textgreater} mode achieves 84.2 Acc@all with 2070 generated tokens, outperforming the Auto preset of the base model while using fewer tokens.
+At the most aggressive ratio, Extra-CoT also surpasses the Fast preset by 5.0 accuracy points while generating fewer tokens.
+On MATH-500, Extra-CoT at ratio 0.8 improves over the Auto preset by 2.2 accuracy points with fewer tokens, while the 0.4 and \texttt{\textless POLICY\textgreater} modes both provide better accuracy--efficiency trade-offs than the Fast preset.
+These results suggest that Extra-CoT does not merely exploit short-context constraints, but remains effective on long-context reasoning backbones.

+\textbf{End-to-End Latency.} Since the goal of CoT compression is practical reasoning efficiency, we further measure end-to-end per-instance inference latency under the same decoding configuration.
+For a favorable comparison, TokenSkip is evaluated at its smallest compression ratio, while Extra-CoT uses the CHRPO-trained \texttt{\textless POLICY\textgreater} mode.
+As shown in Table~\ref{table:latency}, Extra-CoT consistently translates token savings into real wall-clock speedups, reducing latency by 3.24$\times$ on GSM8K, 2.35$\times$ on MATH-500, and 2.57$\times$ on MetaMath-1k compared with the base model.
+In contrast, TokenSkip provides only marginal latency gains on GSM8K and MetaMath-1k and is slower than the base model on MATH-500, suggesting that low-fidelity compression does not reliably translate into runtime improvements.